skade/presentations/unicorns.md

 Talking to the machine about code is a hard problem.

-* Good example code is not necessarily what the runtime wants
+* Good example code is not necessarily what the compiler wants
 * Linking to code lines is brittle
 * Linking to semantic units? (e.g. "Body of this method")